A Startling of Home Waterbirth

 The tropes all too accepted now will seem foreign and laughable: a screaming woman in the back of a taxi; a grimacing woman demanding "the damn epidural.
 Now!"

 Future comparisons to contemporary techniques will seem as ridiculous as looking back to Colonial-era views.
 At that time labor pain seen as punishment for the sins of Eve.
-And the invention of the forceps, in the 17th century, lasted long enough for my own Grandpa's skull to be indented by such measures.
+And the invention of the forceps, in the 17th century, lasted long enough for my own Grandpa's skull to be indented by such measures (or, so he claimed!).

 Let's Get Sciencey About It